Student loan interest is now 4.5% – should I panic or pay it off?

 So if you can overpay the loan, here's what you need to consider first (if you haven't read the sections above before getting here, it really is worth doing).

-For overpaying to have any impact you need to repay enough that it'd lower the amount you repay within the 30 years.
-Here's an example to explain the concept (I've ignored inflation, interest and pay rises to keep it simple).
+For overpaying to have any impact, you need to repay enough that it'd lower the amount you repay within the 30 years.
+Here's an example to explain the concept (I've kept the sums based on this year's repayment threshold of 9% above £27,295, and ignored inflation, interest and pay rises to keep it simple).